An extension of the Lindstr\"om-Gessel-Viennot theorem: Introduction

 For example, the number of domino tilings of the Aztec diamond of order $n$ is given by the elegant expression $2^{n(n+1)/2}$, first proved in~\cite{ELKP1,ELKP2}.
 Bijective proofs using the path method appeared in~\cite{BK05},~\cite{EF05} and later in~\cite{BvL13}.
 Domino tilings are in one-to-one correspondence with families of non-intersecting Schr{\"o}der paths; evaluating the determinant of a matrix whose entries are large Schr{\"o}der numbers gives then this elegant formula.

-One can view (due to~\cite{DT89}) the plane partitions in an $a \times b \times c$ box as the lozenge tilings of a hexagonal region with side lengths $a,b,c,a,b,c$ (in cyclic order).
-The number of these tilings is given by MacMahon's box formula~\cite{Mac}
+One can view (due to~\cite{DT89}) the plane partitions in an $a \times b \times c$ box as the lozenge tilings of a hexagonal region with side lengths $a,b,c,a,b,c$ (in cyclic order), see Figure~\ref{Mbox} and Figure~\ref{Mtile}.
+The number of these tilings is given by MacMahon's box formula~\cite[Sections 429 and 494]{Mac}

-Using the path method and that the set of tilings are in bijection with a family of non-intersecting paths on a square lattice, the formula follows by evaluating the determinant of a matrix whose entries are binomial coefficients (see e.g.~\cite[Theorem 15]{GV89} or~\cite[Theorem 6.6]{Kra90}).
+Using the path method and that the set of tilings are in bijection with a family of non-intersecting paths on a square lattice (see Figure~\ref{Mpath}), the formula follows by evaluating the determinant of a matrix whose entries are binomial coefficients (see~\cite[Theorem 15]{GV89},\cite[Theorem 6.6]{Kra90}).

-The path method can deal with the hexagonal region with triangular holes by adding suitable starting and ending points for the paths.
-The set of starting points and the set of ending points are not compatible in general, so the left hand side of \eqref{eq.GV} does not reduce to a single term.
-This formula gives then a signed enumeration, not the straight enumeration of tilings (signed lozenge tilings were discussed for instance in~\cite{CN17} and~\cite{Gil17}).
-The main result of this paper is to provide a determinant that gives this straight enumeration.
+The path method~\cite[Section 3.1]{Propp15} can deal with the hexagonal region with triangular holes by adding suitable starting and ending points for the paths.
+The set of starting points and the set of ending points are not compatible in general (see Figure~\ref{hexevenhole} and Figure~\ref{hexoddhole}), so the left hand side of \eqref{eq.GV} does not reduce to a single term.
+This formula gives then a signed enumeration, not the straight enumeration of tilings.
+The signed enumeration of lozenge tilings was discussed in the paper by Cook II and Nagel \cite{CN17}, they defined the signed lozenge tilings in two natural ways.
+The first one comes from the lattice paths viewpoint, it is given by the determinant in the Lindstr{\"o}m-Gessel-Viennot theorem (as mentioned above).
+The other one comes from the perfect matchings viewpoint, it is given by the determinant of the bi-adjacency matrix of the corresponding bipartite graph.
+They showed that these two signed enumerations are equivalent.
+The signed lozenge tilngs was also mentioned in~\cite[Section 3]{Gil17}.
+The main result of this paper is to provide a determinant that gives the straight enumeration.